daithiocrualaoich/euler/README.md

 Scala
 -----
-Requiers a JVM installation on your system.
+Requires a JVM installation on your system.

 To run a problem use the bootstrap [Ammonite] script in the `scala` directory: